dai929/US_Political_Support_with_Generalized_Linear_Model/README.md

-# The Use of Logistic Regression Model in Political Support: United States Post-Election Survey, 2016
+# US Political Support in 2016 Presidential Election: Preferences Based on Gender and Employment Status

 ## Overview